-In this case, we want our flow to only create issues in Jira when a new card is created in Trello with a yellow label:
+Here’s a basic example of a flow designed to automatically create issues in Jira when a new card is manually created in Trello with a yellow label:

 Step 4.
-Set up field mappings to sync issues and cards
+Choose fields to keep in sync between Jira issues and Trello cards

-While rules are intended to set triggers for when data should be synced, field mappings determines what information is synced between your cards and issues.
 When you first open this screen, you’ll be presented with two options.
-If you select Auto-map, Unito will prepopulate a list of suggested field mappings which you can then adjust.
-If you know exactly how you want your fields mapped, Start from scratch.
+If you select Auto-map, Unito will pre-populate a list of suggested field mappings which you can then adjust.
+If you know exactly how you want your fields mapped, Start from scratch

 Click Confirm when you’re satisfied with your field mappings to proceed.